zowe/zebra/README.md

    - Current version of Zebra requires RMF DDS Service(GPMSERV) running on IBM z/OS as source of the data
    - NodeJS for runtime (This version tested with nodejs v8.11.2)

-   ** Optional SW in case you like to test examples included in here:
+   ** Optional SW (you will need to install them from their sites) in case you like to test examples shown here:

    - Grafana
    - Prometheus